VHackAndroid/BeTfsp/README.md

 	- Set content description for all UI fields to improve talkback
 	- Enforced UI view where all cards are accessible (even if there is a dedicated poker table)
 	- Allows visually impaired users to compete with sighted people without game-specific advantages for any side.

+- Extra
+	- Cheat mode: players can add money on the server view.
+All players get informed via visual and audio feedback about this sneaky interaction.
+This allows to customize the money rules.
+	- Customize nicknames and avatars
+	- Free gaming (no internet required)
+	- Open source!

 About the authors
 =================